inferadb/control/docs/overview.md

 1. Validate requester is an Owner
 2. Set `revoked_at` on Client - immediate revocation
 3. **Do NOT wait for 5-minute JWKS grace period**
-4. Immediately notify @server instances via webhook or gRPC:
+4. Immediately notify @engine instances via webhook or gRPC:
-   - Send `InvalidateJWKS` gRPC call to all known @server instances
+   - Send `InvalidateJWKS` gRPC call to all known @engine instances
-   - @server instances immediately clear their JWKS cache
+   - @engine instances immediately clear their JWKS cache
    - Next JWT validation will fetch fresh JWKS (without revoked Client key)
 5. Log emergency revocation in audit trail with reason
 6. Send notification email to all organization Owners